romeroRigger/blog/projects.md

 ---
 layout: page
-title: Clases
+title: Proyectos
 description: Hyperlinks to some of my projects and snippets.
-keywords: projects page, hyperlinks, my snippets
+keywords: pagina de proyectos, vinculos
 ---

-## Published Posts tagged with "Project"...
+## Post publicados con tag "proyecto"

 <ul>
   {% for post in site.posts %}